 Check out my full review of the DJI Tello drone here.

-The best drone for learning to build and code: The Flybrix LEGO drone
+The best drone for learning to build and code (if you’re on a tight budget): The Flybrix LEGO drone

 The Flybrix LEGO drone is a kit that consists of LEGOs coupled with other parts you’ll need to build a drone, such as motors, batteries, the receiver and for an additional fee, an RC transmitter.